jspahrsummers/Merc/CONTRIBUTING.md

 # Contributing

 At the moment, this is basically just a personal project, so I'm not looking for contributions.
-But if you're interested in contributing, feel free to reach out to me and we can discuss it.
+But if you're interested in contributing nonetheless, read on!

-## Coding conventions

-All Godot scripting in this project uses [GDScript](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/index.html), following these conventions:
-* Everything should have static typing, to the extent possible.
-* All private variables and methods (those not meant to be visible to the editor or callers) should be prefixed with an underscore.
-* No implicit `self`.
-Calls to methods or properties on the same instance should always explicitly start with `self.` This makes it clearer to readers of the code what is happening.
-* Use methods that give you static types instead of those that just use `StringName`s.
-For example:
-    * Prefer `self.some_signal.emit()` over `self.emit_signal("some_signal")`
-    * Prefer `self.some_method.call_deferred()` over `self.call_deferred("some_method")`
-* Prefer declaring properties with `@export` and connecting them in the editor, over using `@onready` with `NodePath`s, `get_node()`, etc.

 ## Content creation